fluoz/find-a-coach/README.md

 This template should help get you started developing with Vue 3 in Vite.

 Please change the VITE_FIREBASE in the .env file into your firebase realtime database url.
+Please change the VITE_API_KEY in the .env file into your firebase web api key.

 ## Recommended IDE Setup